 Three alternatives are defined for each of four sectors: catcher vessels, catcher processors, shore-based processors, and floating processors.
 Due to the complexity and breadth of the alternatives, the Council used tables for defining the alternatives.
-This section briefly summarizes the alternatives for each sector (as defined the Council's tables).
-The tables fully identifying the alternatives, as specified by the Council, are included in Appendix A. All alternative collect annual reports of the preceding years activity.
+This section briefly summarizes the alternatives for each sector (as defined in the Council's tables).
+The tables fully identifying the alternatives, as specified by the Council, are included in Appendix A. All alternatives collect annual reports of the preceding year's activity.